fastapi/fastapi/docs/en/docs/tutorial/encoder.md

 # JSON Compatible Encoder

-There are some cases where you might need to convert a data type (like a Pydantic model) to something compatible with JSON (like a `dict`, `list`, etc).
+There are some cases where you might need to convert a data type (like a Pydantic model) to something compatible with JSON (like a `dict`, `list`, etc.).

 For example, if you need to store it in a database.